citelao/sensible/_coffee_shop/8-conclusion.md

 And there is.
 There are a bunch of steps you can take---based on this data---that will protect you and the people you care about.

 And part of that means learning about HTTPS.

+---

+That is to say: when we talk about cybersecurity, we tend to focus on personal accountability (e.g. what can *you* do to keep yourself safer?).

+This isn't the real problem.
+You can learn all you want about cybersecurity, but at the end of the day you need to be sure the companies that hold your data do it securely. *They're* the ones being hacked, not consumers.

+There are steps you can take to be safer, but if there's a problem or a breach, it's probably not your fault.
+If you truly want a safer world, put pressure on the services you rely on to be safe and secure.

+---